HiokKuek/my-notes/content/Software Engineering/What happens when you enter a url into a browser.md

 	- contains the server's own SYN request
 3. ACK
 	- The browser, upon receiving SYN-ACK, sends back an ACK packet.
-	- Final step acknowledges the serve's response
+	- Final step acknowledges the server's response
 	- Connection is established
 	- Ready for data transmission!